One of the Best Beamforming Hearing Aids I have Ever Worn

 The Pub & The myControl App

 I have been bursting to tell you this, hahaha.
-I think this is what makes these hearing aids different, apart from the own voice feature of course.
+I think this is what makes this hearing aids different, apart from the own voice feature of course.
 The addition of the myControl app delivers fantastic power over your experience with the devices.
 Signia have given you the ability to control the focus of the hearing aids, hey that ain't special, many brands do it.
 What is special is the ability they give you to surgically target the focus.

 Using the myControl app you can narrow the focus of the directional microphones to a narrow beam.
 It means that the hearing aids are focused narrowly on what you are pointing them at.
 Giving you outstanding levels of hearing in even the most complex of situations.